hliutongco/jekyll-now/_posts/2017-12-8-CSS-Position.md

   }

 Because I'm using relative positioning, the braces are not placed in the top right corner of the page.
 Instead, the braces maintained their original position by default.
 In order to bump the braces up, I only had to remove 10px of padding from the top of each brace.

+### Additional resources

+This post contains a super basic and non-technical explanation of the position property.
+Check out the below links if you want to learn more:

+MDN documentation https://developer.mozilla.org/en-US/docs/Web/CSS/position < this one has a helpful demo CSS-tricks page https://css-tricks.com/almanac/properties/p/position/ < this one has gifs A List Apart article https://alistapart.com/article/css-positioning-101 < this one is super thorough